 I've certainly met a lot of weirdos in the world of psychedelics in general.

 Weirdos are different from predators.
-I mean there's a lot of colorful people who aren't predators, but there's also predators.
-People can be allowed to have a certain amount of color and that's not a problem.
+I mean there's a lot of colourful people who aren't predators, but there's also predators.
+People can be allowed to have a certain amount of colour and that's not a problem.
 But the predatory aspect of doing harm to others is certainly a concern.

 So that's where the College of Psychedelic Supervisors would come in?

 Yes.
 It would be accountable.
 It would be managed by best practice and the people in it would be accountable, and people who experienced it [abuse] could complain.
 If you don't like what your doctor did to you, there is a way of getting your doctor fired.
 The College of Physicians and Surgeons has taken great care to manage that quite skillfully.
 So there are models out there of how to manage it that would reduce the risk.